JonnyWie/Jonnywie.github.io/_pages/about.md

 ## Technical Skills

-David can operate a number of different computer controlled (CNC) fabrication tools to turn 3D models into real-life parts.
-David has experience with the following additive manufacturing technologies:
+Jonny has gained ample experience improving his technical skills in a multitude of methods.
+Reading of working drawings and 3D modeling have been used on the following skills:

+* Digital Fabrication:
   * Fused Filament Fabrication (FFF)
-* Stereolithography (SLA)
+* Carpentry
-* Selective Laser Sintering (SLS)
+  * Finish Woodworking and Jointery
+  * Theater Set Construction and Painting
-* 3D Inkjet Printing
+* Welding
+* * Machining
+  * Metal Lathe
+  * Metal Mill
-* Bioplotting
+* Automotive Fabrication

+## Awards

+* Top 25 FWD Dirt Track Racer